 As responsible businesses ESA members support the accurate labelling of all foods to help consumers make informed choices by providing them with information on a wide variety of issues including ingredient composition, nutritional value, portion sizes and storage conditions.

-• a minimum font size for mandatory information
+• A minimum font size for mandatory information

-• mandatory back-of-pack nutrition labelling
+• Mandatory back-of-pack nutrition labelling

-• a clearer indication of allergens in the ingredient list
+• A clearer indication of allergens in the ingredient list

-• indication of the vegetable oil type(s) for vegetable oil
+• Indication of the vegetable oil type(s) for vegetable oil

 Allergen labellingThe Regulation includes a list of allergens which have been transferred over from the previous European Directive.
-However, the Regulation also introduced a change in terms of how to label allergens in food products.
+However, the Law also introduced a change in terms of how to label allergens in food products.

-From 13 December 2014 a separate list of allergens is no longer permitted, and instead there is a requirement to highlight each allergenic ingredient (or processing aid) in the ingredients list.
+From 13 December 2014 a separate list of allergens is no longer permitted, and instead there is a requirement to highlight each allergenic ingredient or processing aid in the ingredients list.

 The new labelling Regulation also extends the provisions for mandatory country of origin labelling (MCOOL) for some meats.
 As stated in Article 26(3) of Regulation (EU) No 1169/2011, it is required that where the origin of a food is given and is different from the one of its primary ingredient, the origin of the primary ingredient shall be given or at least indicated as being different to the origin of the food.